Mountainmancodes/M10C-SVG-Logo-Maker/README.md

 ## Usage

-to run the application, use:
+To run the application, use:

 node index.js